micahwoods/atcweb3/content/post/highlights-from-my-new-zealand-textbooks-and-mlsn-presentations/index.md

 Do that for one season and now you've got the site-specific growth rate aboveground for a given amount of inputs, and the site-specific belowground growth rate given your aboveground growth rate, your soil types, your grass, your climate, and your site's soil biology.

-With these bits of information it is straightforward to adjust to create more growth, or less growth, or more soil OM management, or less, and so on, with a goal of optimising the playing conditions.
+With these bits of information it is straightforward to adjust to create more growth, or less growth, or schedule more soil OM management, or less, and so on, with a goal of optimising the playing conditions and doing all the disruptive work that is necessary, *but no more than that*.

 ## Highlighted key points from "A modern method for turfgrass nutrition"